TokenScript-Framework/papers/src/papers/smart-token-paper.md

 The implementation of the Health Token presents two significant challenges.

 Firstly, securely storing health data presents a substantial challenge.
 When the Smart Token's Runtime Environment is located within a user's wallet, such as smartphones equipped with a healthcare centre feature, data security is relatively high.
-However, the complexity escalates when server-side execution of Smart Tokens is required, often on nodes within a decentralized network like the Smart Layer.
+However, the complexity escalates when server-side execution of Smart Tokens is required, often on nodes within a decentralised network like the Smart Layer.
 This network provides detailed considerations for designing such a runtime environment, but a universally applicable solution remains elusive.
 A working solution will likely crucially depend on Fully Homomorphic Encryption (FHE) technologies, particularly those compatible with Ethereum Virtual Machine (EVM) systems like FHEVM.
-FHE allows computations on encrypted data without ever decrypting it, thus offering a groundbreaking approach to maintaining data privacy and security in decentralized networks.
+FHE allows computations on encrypted data without ever decrypting it, thus offering a groundbreaking approach to maintaining data privacy and security in decentralised networks.

 Secondly, the co-computation of data, such as filtering through product listings for an optimal shopping experience, demands computation on encrypted data, a task well-suited for FHE.
 Traditionally, Multi-Party Computation (MPC) protocols have been used for this purpose.
 MPC enables secure computations on encrypted data by allowing multiple parties to jointly compute a function while keeping their inputs private.
 However, integrating FHEVM can offer a more streamlined and efficient approach.
 FHEVM, with its EVM compatibility, can potentially handle such computations with greater efficiency and less complexity compared to traditional MPC protocols.

-The challenges in implementing these advanced cryptographic protocols can be categorized as follows:
+The challenges in implementing these advanced cryptographic protocols can be categorised as follows:

 - The need for complex cryptographic techniques and meticulous protocol design to ensure privacy and accuracy.
 FHEVM's compatibility with EVM could streamline this process, leveraging existing Ethereum-based smart contract infrastructure.
 - The traditional slower and more resource-intensive nature of MPC protocols could be mitigated by FHEVM's more efficient processing capabilities.
 - Practical deployment considerations, such as network architecture, trust models, and the reliability of participating parties, become more manageable with FHEVM's integration into existing Ethereum networks and smart contract ecosystems.

-In conclusion, while the Health Token has the potential to revolutionize the sharing and utilization of health data on the web, realizing this potential hinges on overcoming significant technical challenges in secure data storage and computation.
+In conclusion, while the Health Token has the potential to revolutionise the sharing and utilisation of health data on the web, realising this potential hinges on overcoming significant technical challenges in secure data storage and computation.
 The integration of FHE technologies, particularly FHEVM for Ethereum-compatible environments, represents a promising advancement towards this goal.
 It is poised to become a pivotal element in the widespread adoption and practical implementation of Health Tokens and may mark the beginning of a new era in secure, privacy-preserving Smart Tokens.

 ## Smart Cat: An Experimental Approach